About Us

 Meet the Team

 She was a FRAs Board Member in 2015 and has been a Board Member in two other rescue organizations.
 Once she retired, she decided her passion was on the local community and she returned to FRAs.
-She has completed the Animal Behavior College Dog Trainer certification and is a Professional Member of the Association of Professional Dog Trainers where she can instruct the Canine Life and Social Skills (CLASS) curriculum.
+She has completed the Animal Behavior College Dog Trainer certification and the Feline Right at Home Behavior Modification program for cats.
+In 2023, she obtained a Nonprofit Management Certificate from Arizona State University.

 Mary Ward , Treasurer